 \subsubsection{Evading Number of Processes Reading or Writing the File Feature.}

-The number of processes feature is mainly addressed in detecting evasive ransomware which uses multiple, independent processes to encrypt files.
-In order to evade these features, an adaptive ransomware would have to decrease the number of processes that operate on a file in a time window.
-Effectively, this means that an evasive ransomware would have to use only a few processes to encrypt a file to evade this feature completely.
-This is antithetical to the design of evasive ransomware, as decreasing the number of processes makes evasive ransomware more similar to traditional ransomware.
-As shown in our experimental evaluation, \name is easily able to detect this type of ransomware.
+The number of processes feature is primarily addressed at detecting evasive multiprocess ransomware, which uses multiple independent processes to encrypt files.
+To evade this feature, adaptive ransomware would be required to reduce the number of processes operating on a file within a time window, thereby compromising its ability to distribute tasks across processes and imitate benign behavior.
+In turn, this leads the file-based profile of evasive multiprocess ransomware to resemble that of traditional ransomware.
+As shown in the experimental evaluation, \name excels at detecting this type of ransomware.